coderRemo/CineAI/README.md

    - npm i -D react-router-dom
 4. Login Form
 5. Sign Up form on same existing form
-6. FORMIK library(initially used for huge form) can be used to handle form validation - NOT USED HERE
+   \*\*NOTE:- FORMIK library(initially used for huge form) can be used to handle form validation - NOT USED HERE

+6. Form Validation (using useRef() Hook) & Error Message
+7. Authentication

 ## FEATURES-